-- Publishing the pay ratio of the organisation's top earner to that of its lowest paid earner and median earner has been recommended to support the principles of Fair Pay (Will Hutton, 2011) and transparency. - 8.2 In the context of the council's payroll the Chief Executive, who is the top earner in the Council, currently earns £136,712 per annum.
-This is 5.61 times the average earnings in the Council, 6.68 times the median earnings and 10.82 times the lowest earner, which is £12,145 per annum.

-8.3 The multipliers will be monitored each year as part of the review of the Pay Policy Statement.
+- 8.1 Publishing the pay ratio of the organisation's top earner to that of its lowest paid earner and median earner has been recommended to support the principles of Fair Pay (Will Hutton, 2011) and transparency. - 8.2 In the context of the council's payroll the Chief Executive, who is the top earner in the Council, currently earns £136,712 per annum.
+This is 5.79 times the average earnings in the Council, 6.89 times the median earnings and 9.19 times the lowest earner, which is £14,880 per annum. - 8.3 The multipliers are monitored each year and notably the differential between the top earner and lowest earner has decreased compared to 2012/13.